On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 Now, if $L$ is simplicial, then we have provided a splitting of $L$ in ppNp's, as required.
 In the general case, we have a splitting of the simplicial closure of $L$ so that interior paths are ppNp's.

 Now let's focus on tails.
 Let $\alpha$ be a tail, say the starting one, and let $a$ be the point in the simplicial closure of $\alpha$ given by Claim~\ref{cl1}.
 So $a$ is the starting point of our $L'$.
 Let $x$ be the starting point of $L$ (note that $x$ is never cancelled till $M$ iterates because $(1)$ fails).
 Point $a$ may lie either on the left or the right side of $x$.
 If $a$ is on the left-side of $x$, i.e. $x\in L'$, then the image $f^M(x)$ and $f^M(a)$ are in the same edge (and edges have length less then $C$ because $(2)$ fails), and in particular at distance less than $C$ apart.
+If $x$ is not in $L'$, then the segment $[f^M(x),f^M(a)]$ is shorter than $C$ because $[x,a]$ is legal and never affected by cancelations, and $(2)$ fails.
+In both cases $d_T(x,a)\leq C/\lambda^M$.